irismessage/sys2-coursework/answers.md

 ```
 tracert 137.229.113.44
 ```

+Summary: crosses at 163.253.1.120, can tell cause ping, and providers

 I estimate the packet crosses to america when it reaches `internet2-gw.mx1.lon.uk.geant.net (62.40.124.45)`.
 My reasoning is that at this point the round trip time spikes from 11ms to 95ms.
 This must be because of the physical distance.
 Also, every prior hop is on JANET.